Vintage Peruvian Quechua intricately carved gourd

 This is some of the most intricate and detailed carving that I have ever seen.
 The photographs do not really do this justice as they were taken with a macro lens.
-The whole gourd is only 10cm in diameter but every cm of it is packed with carvings of people and animals engaged in their daily activities amongst precipitous mountains and tiny villages.
+The whole gourd is only 9cm in diameter but every cm of it is packed with carvings of people and animals engaged in their daily activities amongst precipitous mountains and tiny villages.
+Above this is a frieze of a Jaguar, anaconda and macaw with traditional stone buildings / pyramids and a sun and moon.

 I think that this is an example of pyrography where the design is drawn onto the gourd using a red hot needle.
 This leaves the black design against the caramel background colour of the gourd.